OpenSisma/opensisma.github.io/Documentation.md

 (e) processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.</br>

 Therefore, the presence of names and surnames in columns "Progettista" and "Esecutore" of the dataset is legit.
+However, the fact that this kind of personal data exists doesn't mean that it can be freely reused by anyone.
+There is no clause about limits of the reuse of the data, even though it is required by d. lgs. n.
+33/2013.

 In addition, the [privacy page](https://web.archive.org/web/20190621170110/https:/openricostruzione.regione.emilia-romagna.it/privacy) of that dataset doesn’t have any content.
 As this page is empty we could not find any information about Privacy Regulation and Legal Terms, so we suggest to fill it with content, as it is a required element in the EU Regulation 2016/679.